nus-cs2113-AY2122S2/ip/docs/README.md

    ````shell
    https://github.com/hlwang56/ip/releases/download/v2.0/ip.jar
    ````
-3. Open a terminal in the folder when the jar file is placed and run following command
+3. Open a terminal in the folder where the jar file is placed and run following command
    ````shell
    java -jar ip.jar
    ````